Blue Crab Abundance

 The adult female blue crab abundance has not fallen below the minimum sustainable level for female blue crabs since 2014, indicating that the population is sustainable.
 In addition, the female exploitation rate has not risen above the established sustainability threshold since 2008, which suggests that management has been effective.
 The Blue Crab Abundance Outcome is on course and is expected to be met by 2025.

 Since data collection began in 1990, the abundance of adult female blue crabs has peaked three times: first in 1991 when abundance reached 227 million, second in 2010 when abundance reached 246 million and third in 2017 when abundance reached a record-high 254 million.
-Since female-specific regulations were implemented in 2008, the average adult female blue crab abundance has doubled from the previous decade.
-In the last few years, however, the abundance of mature females has declined.
-The 2022 estimate is the lowest since 2014, when female abundance fell below the management threshold (then 70 million adult females).
+Since female-specific regulations were implemented in 2008, resulting in a substantial increase in female abundance in 2009; the average adult female blue crab abundance has doubled from the previous decade.
+Female abundance rebounded to slightly above the post-2009 mean in 2023, but dropped below that mean again in 2024.

 Management Strategy